-The moral political economy project is a network of over 80 academics, journalists, politicians, civil society activists, and technologists concerned with the future of capitalist democracies/our society.
+The moral political economy project is a network of over 80 academics, journalists, politicians, civil society activists, and technologists concerned with the future of capitalist democracies.
 The project emerged from the recognition that the current political economic framework is fraying and seeks to build a new one.
 The new framework draws on the best social scientific knowledge about humans and their behavior to better serve the needs of individuals, society, and the environment.

 The network is organized in a number of working groups focusing on the institutions of the new framework; the values that those institutions should embed; the role of technology in shaping individual and group behavior, as well as a primary economic engine; the vision we strive toward; and the pedagogical strategies needed to disseminate new ideas.